Sleepydragn1/twitchAFK/README.md

 **Q:** I'm running into Captchas, please help?

-**A:** Stop running the script so often, you degenerate.
-Otherwise, you can uncomment the "Debug function for logging in manually" section in twitchAFK.js to give you 100 seconds to log in manually and solve the Captcha yourself.
+**A:** Stop running the script so often, you degenerate, or start using the profile system.

+Otherwise, you can uncomment the "Debug function for logging in manually" section in twitchAFK.js and comment out the next line to give you 100 seconds to log in manually and solve the Captcha yourself.
 I won't make this an official configuration option because you really shouldn't be running into this in the first place.

 ---